-The expectation here is that if at all Ambuja cements starts to move up it is likely to face a resistance at 214.
+The expectation here is that if Ambuja cement starts to move up at all, it is likely to face resistance at 214.
 Meaning, at 214 sellers could emerge who can potentially drag the prices lower.
 What is the guarantee that the sellers would come in at 214?
-In other words, what is dependence of the resistance line?
+In other words, what is the dependence of the resistance line?
 Honestly, your guess is as good as mine.

 However, historically it can be seen that whenever Ambuja reached 214, it reacted in a peculiar way leading to the formation of a price action zone.
 The comforting factor here is that the price action zone is well spaced in time.
 This mean 214 stands as a time tested price action zone.
-Therefore keeping the very first rule of technical analysis in perspective i.e “History tends to repeat itself” we go with the belief that support and resistance levels will be reasonably honored.
+Therefore keeping the very first rule of technical analysis in perspective, i.e. “History tends to repeat itself” we go with the belief that support and resistance levels will be reasonably honoured.

 Perhaps, we are now at the most important juncture in this module.
-We will start discovering few optimization techniques which will help us identify high quality trades.
+We will start discovering a few optimization techniques which will help us identify high-quality trades.
 Remember, when you seek quality, quantity is always compromised, but this is a compromise that is worth making.
-The idea is to identify quality trading signals as opposed to identifying plenty, but worthless trades.
+The idea is to identify quality trading signals as opposed to identifying plenty but worthless trades.

 Let us go back to candlesticks patterns, maybe to the very first we learnt – bullish marubuzo.
 A bullish marubuzo suggests a long trade near the close of the marubuzo, with the low of the marubuzo acting as the stoploss.